oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

     +-------------------------------------------------+

-The frontend code makes a request to the Token Mediating Backend (A), and the backend initiates the OAuth flow itself, by redirecting the browser to the authorization endpoint (B).
+The frontend code makes a request to the Token-Mediating Backend (A), and the backend initiates the OAuth flow itself, by redirecting the browser to the authorization endpoint (B).
 When the user is redirected back, the browser delivers the authorization code to the application server (C), where it can then exchange it for an access token at the token endpoint (D) using its client secret and PKCE code verifier.
 The backend delivers the tokens to the browser (E), which stores them for later use.
 The browser makes requests to the resource server directly (F) including the token it has stored.

 The main advantage this architecture provides over the full BFF architecture previously described is that the backend service is only involved in the acquisition of tokens, and doesn't have to proxy every request in the future.
 Routing every API call through a backend can be expensive in terms of performance and latency, and can create challenges in deploying the application across many regions.
 Instead, routing only the token acquisition through a backend means fewer requests are made to the backend.
 This improves the performance and reduces the latency of requests from the frontend, and reduces the amount of infrastructure needed in the backend.

-Similar to the previously described BFF Proxy pattern, The Token Mediating Backend SHOULD be considered a confidential client, and issued its own client secret.
-The Token Mediating Backend SHOULD use the OAuth 2.0 Authorization Code grant with PKCE to initiate a request for an access token.
+Similar to the previously described BFF Proxy pattern, The Token-Mediating Backend SHOULD be considered a confidential client, and issued its own client secret.
+The Token-Mediating Backend SHOULD use the OAuth 2.0 Authorization Code grant with PKCE to initiate a request for an access token.
 Detailed recommendations for confidential clients can be found in {{oauth-security-topics}} Section 2.1.1.

-In this scenario, the connection between the browser and Token Mediating Backend SHOULD be a session cookie provided by the backend.
+In this scenario, the connection between the browser and Token-Mediating Backend SHOULD be a session cookie provided by the backend.

-The Token Mediating Backend SHOULD cache tokens it obtains from the authorization server such that when the frontend needs to obtain new tokens, it can do so without the additional round trip to the authorization server if the tokens are still valid.
+The Token-Mediating Backend SHOULD cache tokens it obtains from the authorization server such that when the frontend needs to obtain new tokens, it can do so without the additional round trip to the authorization server if the tokens are still valid.

 The frontend SHOULD NOT persist tokens in local storage or similar mechanisms; instead, the frontend SHOULD store tokens only in memory, and make a new request to the backend if no tokens exist.
 This provides fewer attack vectors for token exfiltration should an XSS attack be successful.